Avinash-Reddy-Kovvuri/Data_structures_java_C/README.md

-To achieve the concepts of data structures using java & c
+To achieve the concepts of data structures using java & C language.